pactflow/katacoda-workshops/pact-js-v3-provider-state-injected/intro.md

 ## Provider state injected example

-This example follows what is described in the blog post https://pactflow.io/blog/injecting-values-from-provider-states/
+This example follows what is described in the blog post:

+<a href="https://pactflow.io/blog/injecting-values-from-provider-states/" target="_blank">Injecting values from Provider States</a>

 ## Running the tests